michael-a-hansen/paladin/README.md

 4. `--repeats=[value]`: the number of times the decomposition is repeated.
 Use this if you are assessing performance and want to average the cost of the eigendecomposition over a number of runs.
 5. `--left`: compute and write out the left eigenvectors
 6. `--right`: compute and write out the right eigenvectors
+7. `--write-threshold=[value]`: the threshold that determines if eigenvector elements are written.
+The elements are written if their magnitude is greater than the threshold multiplied by the largest element.
+8. `--sort=[value]`: how the eigenpairs are sorted (by eigenvalues).
+The following keys are supported.
+ - `LM`: largest magnitude comes first
+ - `SM`: smallest magnitude comes first
+ - `LR`: largest real part
+ - `SR`: smallest real part
+ - `LI`: largest imaginary part
+ - `SI`: smallest imaginary part
-7. `--load-measure=[value]`: the measure of the matrix used for load balancing in parallel calculations.
+9. `--load-measure=[value]`: the measure of the matrix used for load balancing in parallel calculations.
 Options are below. `nnz` does a good job in most cases.
 If you have a large variety in matrix sizes, `dcb` may do well.
 For very dense matrices, I/O time is nontrivial and `nnz` should be used.
  - `nnz`: number of nonzeros in the matrix (default load measure)
  - `dim`: dimension of the matrix (number of rows)
  - `dcb`: dimension cubed